linuxyong/nwsrs/vnwsrs_requirements.md

    - Player IDs are processed by removing the first 4 characters
    - Check if player exists by processed ID before insertion

+3. **Section Processing**
+   - For each section in the tournament, insert a record in the section table
+   - Generate section_id starting from 1 for each tournament
+   - Store section name for reference

-3. **Player Tournament Processing**
+4. **Player Tournament Processing**
-   - Create records linking players to tournaments with section info
+   - Create records linking players to tournaments with section_id
    - Include rating and performance data

-4. **Games Processing**
+5. **Games Processing**
    - Only process results starting with W, L, or D
    - Extract opponent position from result code
    - Lookup opponent ID using their position in the same section
-   - Store player-opponent game record with result code
+   - Store player-opponent game record with section_id and result code

 ## Future Enhancements